phipier/Treechecker-server/README.md

 # How to install a new Treechecker-server on your own server <a name="installation2"></a>
 ## Requirements <a name="requirements"></a>

-You need to have installed on your machine: a HTTP server (e.g. Apache), Virtualenv, GIT, postgreSQL

 The project has been developed and tested on a machine with the following software:
 * Apache HTTP Server 2.4.2